-The benefit of compound growth is that you can earn interest on interest.
-So if a property rises in value over subsequent years, you will earn interest on the previous price growth as the property continues to increase in value.
+This means earning interest on interest.
+If a property rises in value over the years, you’ll earn interest on the previous price growth as the property continues to increase in value.

 For example, if you buy an investment property for $400,000 and it increases in value by 6% every year, after 10 years the property will be worth $716,339.